bayersglassey/bagblog/entries/2025/jul/algebra_of_chess.md

         @

-    The board fragment "R²u♟", i.e. "u♟ rotated around the center by 180 degrees counter-clockwise":
+    The board fragment "R²u♟", i.e. "u♟ rotated around the centre by 180 degrees counter-clockwise":

     +-+ @